silverpond/machine-learning-python-test/README.md

 - Tying-back final output to original goals,
 - Different viewpoints,
 - Fundamental understanding,
-- Awareness of knowledge boundaries ("What do I know about how much I know!").
+- Awareness of knowledge boundaries (_"What do I know about how much I know!"_).

 As a reference, your notebook need not be any longer than the one that we use for the prerequisite for the deep learning workshop:

-- [Python Prerequisite for the Deep Learning Workshop](https://github.com/silverpond/dl-workshop-pre-req/blob/master/Pre-Requesites.ipynb)
+- [Python Prerequisites for the Deep Learning Workshop](https://github.com/silverpond/dl-workshop-pre-req/blob/master/Pre-Requesites.ipynb)

 We would like this notebook to be hosted on your own GitHub (or other public